 Tick Behavior

 Ticks carry a multitude of diseases, which can be spread to humans and animals.
 Ticks spread diseases through a process called feeding.
 Ticks latch onto a host, and feed on blood.
 Ticks can’t jump or fly, so they wait on leaves and branches for a host to pass by and hitch a ride.
 Once on a host, they bury their heads into skin, and feed.
 Depending on the tick species and its stage in life, feeding can take from 10 minutes to 2 hours.
-When the tick inserts its feeding tube, it secretes a cement-like substance that keeps them firmly attached during feeding.
+When the tick inserts its feeding tube, it secretes a sticky, cement-like substance that keeps them firmly attached during feeding.
 This is why when you remove a tick, it is important to grab the head and not the body.
-Even without the body attached, the head can still feed.
+Even without the body attached, the head can still remain embedded and continue attempting to feed.

 Tick transmitted diseases